 Decarbonizing Ocean Container Transport: Smart Freight Centre Publishes 2021 Clean Cargo Global Average GHG Emission Intensities

 The Smart Freight Centre, an international non-profit that reports on and works to reduce emissions from freight transport, has published its annual emissions intensities report for 2021.
 The report is curated as part of the Clean Cargo initiative, which seeks to track total emissions arising from ocean container transport, and tracking that information is imperative to the ongoing decarbonization efforts worldwide.
 Decarbonizing ocean container transport is an undertaking that means all BCOs, forwarders, and vessel operators must report their emissions data and work to drive it into retreat.
+Container tracking to find out where cargo is at any point of the journey is in high demand, but now the industry is keen to track carbon emissions as well.
 This initiative includes tracking and actively optimizing all movements to minimize the total carbon emissions.
 The untrained eye might see the data from the new report as simple evidence that emissions are increasing; however, a closer examination reveals much more about the efficacy of decarbonization throughout the industry.
 Let’s take a closer look at the Clean Cargo Initiative, why decarbonization is important, and how the everyday BCO or forwarder can work toward reducing the global emissions problem.

 What Is the Clean Cargo Initiative?